 It’s Not Just Any Old Book That is Given

-I find one book for each child with the hopes to encourage them in whatever stage of life they are in whether it’s in their faith, our values, their struggles, dreams and character traits I see in them.
+I give one book for each child with the hopes to encourage them in whatever stage of life they are in whether it’s in their faith, our values, their struggles, dreams and the character traits I see in them.
 Then I write them a heartfelt note inside it.
 They get to open it up on Christmas Eve.